 - Other symptoms of a heart valve problem

 A Valve Clinic coordinator reviews your case file prior to your visit, and schedules appointments and consultations with the necessary specialists—generally all in a single visit.
 You'll first meet with one of our cardiologists who has reviewed your medical history and prior test results.
-If further testing is needed, we have a nationally accredited imaging service with state-of-the-art equipment to perform diagnostic tests.
+If further testing is needed, we have nationally accredited imaging services with state-of-the-art equipment to perform diagnostic tests.

 After a thorough evaluation, the findings are reviewed by your care team.
 A report outlining the findings and treatment recommendations will be shared with you and your primary care provider.

 We'll work with you to provide the appropriate level of care.
 This may include:

 - Sharing care where we provide only the initial consultation with follow up care provided by your doctor

 - Involving our heart failure team or cardiac surgery team

 - Coordinating a direct cardiovascular surgery consultation if you've already seen a cardiologist

 If surgery is warranted, we offer open heart and minimally invasive surgical options.
 The best option will depend on the type and severity of your valve problem, valve repair versus replacement, your health and preference.
 If you have heart failure, the team can also call on support from our Heart Failure Clinic to review options for medical management of the valve problem.